CardonaEA/code-image-analysis-c-elegans/fluorescent-reporters-quantification/README.md

 ### Set up:
 Copy the scripts provided (`./image_analysis_scripts`) to the MATLAB folder (usually located in Documents directory).
+- Note: overlapping code scripts from other quantifications do not need to be replaced.

 ### Prcedure:
 11. Open MATLAB